TegveerG/DeFi-Scams-RAG/README.md

 ## Running the Applications

-### Import Data from Confluence
+### Scrape Data from SlowMist Hacked Database

-To import your data from Confluence, run the following command:
+To scrape and save data as `CSV` locally, run the following command:
-Review the main function of the application to understand the flow of the application.
+Review the `main` function of the application to understand the flow of the application.

 ```bash
 python slowmist.py